 After a day trip to Machu Picchu, we returned to the city of Cuzco where we toured some of the famous sites throughout the city.
 I was impressed with how much the girls already knew about what we were seeing, taking on the role of our tour guide, using information they had learned through “homework” I had assigned prior to our trip.
 Even our tour director, who is from Peru, was impressed with the information the girls were able to share!

 Our final stop in Cuzco was at an orphanage for girls.
 Some of the girls questioned why this stop was on our itinerary but, after we entered the gates and they saw the girls who were being taken care of there, their questioned disappeared.
 We had a short tour of the facilities before the fun truly began.
 Out came a soccer ball and the challenge was set—these girls were all ready to have some fun.
 Some of the girls played hard with the soccer ball for about an hour, while others learned a fun card game, played on the playground equipment, or just sat and talked.
 The common language they shared during this visit was compassion and joy.

 What you need to know is that, if it weren’t for the boxes of cookies the girls sold, many of them would not have been able to share in this amazing experience.
-Two of our travelers paid for their trips completely through cookie sales and two thirds of the group benefited from the use of cookie rewards to help them.
-They put a lot into their cookie sales to turn their dreams into reality, but I think the skills learned and memories gained from selling cookies and traveling to Peru is something they will cherish forever.
+Two of our travelers paid for their trips completely through the cookie program and two thirds of the group benefited from the use of Cookie Rewards Cards to help them.
+They put a lot into their cookie businesses to turn their dreams into reality, but I think the skills learned and memories gained from selling cookies and traveling to Peru is something they will cherish forever.
 Many of them have set their sights on future trips, both through Girl Scouts and personal travel, and I have no doubt that cookies have helped them learn the values and skills they need to accomplish these goals!